piraeusdatastore/piraeus-operator/docs/how-to/talos.md

 Ensure Talos has the correct `drbd` [system extension](https://github.com/siderolabs/extensions) loaded for the running Kernel.

-This is done by building a install image from the [talos factory](https://factory.talos.dev) with drbd included
+This is done by building a install image from the [talos factory](https://factory.talos.dev) with drbd included.

 You will also need to update the machine config to set the following kernel module parameters: